PlainsightAI/legacy-docs/rules.md

 #### "or"

 Description:
 	This is a boolean operator that allows you to combine other predicates with "OR" semantics.
+Either predicate must evaluate to true for the condition to be met.

 > The following condition checks whether the device is inside one landmark or the other.